wieden-kennedy/autoscalebot/README.md

 #### INCREMENT

-The number of dynos to add or remove on scaling.
+The number of processes to add or remove on scaling.
 Defaults to:

 ```python
 'INCREMENT': 1